June through September

-August & September.
+August & September

 August and September are prime bear viewing months, as the salmon are in by the thousands.
-Multiple Bears will move throughout the area to various fishing holes, continuously.
-The hiking and birding is also incredible, as fledglings are leaving the nest, and the salmon feast is at it’s peak.
+Multiple bears will move throughout the area to various fishing holes, continuously.
+The hiking and birding is also incredible, as fledglings are leaving the nests, and the salmon feast is at it’s peak.
 August and September book up over 1 year in advance due to it also being the prime rainbow-trout fly fishing season.